PlanVault/production-llm-agent-checklist/README.md

 ---

-## 17. The Missing Layer: PlanVault
+## 17. The Missing Layer: PlanVault™

-This checklist is maintained by the engineering team at **[PlanVault](https://planvault.ai)**.
+This checklist is maintained by the engineering team at **[PlanVault™](https://planvault.ai)**.

-While you can build these guardrails from scratch, maintaining state machines, alias mapping, and cryptographic HITL approvals takes months of engineering effort. **PlanVault is an event-sourced execution layer** that handles all of this out-of-the-box.
+While you can build these guardrails from scratch, maintaining state machines, alias mapping, and cryptographic HITL approvals takes months of engineering effort. **PlanVault™ is an event-sourced execution layer** that handles all of this out-of-the-box.

 👉 **Next Step:** If your team needs development-time guardrails, check out our [AI-Assisted Engineering Playbook](https://github.com/PlanVault/ai-engineering-playbook).
 If you are moving agents to production and need to enforce these controls without slowing down development, [let's schedule a 15-min Architecture Sync](https://calendly.com/admin-planvault/15min).